 - Examinees wishing to type their examinations by the use of laptop computers must furnish and properly maintain their own laptop computers and power cords.
-Students must have a laptop compatible with the latest version of SofTest software, the newest version of SofTest software installed on their laptops and completed the SofTest Practice Exam by the deadline specified.
+Students must have: (a) a laptop compatible with the latest versionof SofTest software; (b) the newest version of SofTest software installed on their laptops; and (c) completed the SofTest Practice Exam by the deadline specified.
 Students who fail to complete the Practice Exam within the specified time period will not be permitted to take their examinations on laptops.
 Any problems with a laptop during the exam may require a student to complete the exam in a bluebook.
 Additional regulations involving the use of laptop computers will be furnished to each examinee by the Registrar via your Duquesne email account.
 Students will strictly adhere to proctor instructions during exam periods.
 Students are responsible for fully reading and understanding their Duquesne emai and website instructions for laptop exams to ensure the safety of their final exam files.

 - Students are not permitted to wear a hat, hoodie or cap during any examinations.

 - All bookbags must be placed in the front of the examination room near the proctors.
-Purses must be place on the floor near individual seats.
+Purses must be placed on the floor near individual seats.

 - If the exam is open book, all materials must be in clear sight of the proctors.
 Examinees must also run the SofTest software during the entire exam.
 Examinees may not use notes on the laptop or the Internet during examinations, and are not permitted to access the Internet or other thrid-party sources (such as commercial outlines, hornbooks, etc.) during the course of the exam.